-The average balance for borrowers with a bachelor’s degree is a little over $40,000.
-This includes both federal and private loans.
+The average balance for borrowers with a bachelor’s degree is over $35,000.
 To put that in perspective the average starting salary for 2023 graduates with a bachelor’s degree is about $63,400, according to a report by the National Association of Colleges and Employers.

 To give you a sense of how this debt has grown for college students over time, Americans now owe six times as much in student loans as they did two decades ago, according to Duke Law.
 The same study found that student loan debt makes up 11% of all household debt, an increase from 4% just a decade ago.
 In fact, according to the Federal Reserve, student loan debt is now the second-highest consumer debt in the country, with mortgages being the only debt higher.

 This amount of debt can take borrowers decades to pay off.
 And along the way, many will fall behind on student loan payments, causing the loans to fall into delinquency or default status, which can have serious financial consequences.
 More on this below in the section titled “The Troubling Consequences of Student Loan Default.”

 Not surprisingly, higher education translates to higher debt.

 Students who opt to go on to graduate school take on 53% more debt to get a master’s degree than those with only a bachelor’s degree.
 And graduate students getting Ph.D.s come away with 72% more debt than undergrads.

 While higher degrees correspond to higher incomes, you may be surprised at how this stacks up compared to the debt these students took on.

 According to the Bureau of Labor Statistics (BLS), getting a master’s can net a 15% increase in annual salary (over having a bachelors), and having a Ph.D. nets you an almost 18% increase (over having a master’s).
 Neither keep pace with the increased debt.
 Curious about the actual numbers?